Travelling by Car

 Holidaying in the UK, Channel Islands and France is easy with Condor Ferries.
 You can take your car and pack everything you need and explore your destination to the full without the need to worry about excess baggage charges.

-Condor Ferries defines an SUV as a Sports Utility Vehicle with 4 or more seats.
+Condor Ferries defines an SUV/MPV as a Sports Utility Vehicle or people carrier with 4 or more seats, these vehicles are usually

 What is an HSUV?

 Condor Ferries defines an HSUV as a High Sports Utility Vehicle with 4 or more seats.
 Again these vehicles are heavier and their roof heights

 are higher than 1.85m.
 Examples include Landrover Discovery / Mitsubishi Shogun / Toyota Landcruiser

 What is a passenger van, campervan or minibus?

 Condor Ferries defines a passenger van/campervan/minibus as a vehicle with windows and four or more seats or containing sleeping & cooking facilities used